 In an effort to make visible the wonderful digital humanities research and work of SDSU faculty and students, we host a showcase of digital projects at the end of each semester.
 Part-online, part in-person event, this showcase celebration is all fun!

-In fall 2018, SDSU’s Digital Humanities Initiative partnered with arc, a California-based organization that runs after school and experiential education programs, to create an after-school electronic literature program for local high school students.
-High school students learn to experiment with digital tools and writing practices.
-Students will showcase their electronic literature on November 7, 2018 in the Digital Humanities Center.
-Learn more about the program on our blog.
+We also work with community partners to teach E-Lit and critical digital literacy.
+In 2018 we partnered with arc, a California-based organization that runs after school and experiential education programs, to create an after-school electronic literature program for local high school students, led by our own SDSU graduate students.
+Read about the program on our blog.

 In Spring 2022, we are piloting a new program to strengthen experimentation in Electronic Literature on campus and within the larger local community led by Brent Ameneyro, current MFA student in Poetry, in the role of our first-ever DH E-lit Programs Assistant.
 Read more about the program on our blog.